-Use this step-by-step guide to understand and implement the most practical rental business models from the start of your rental business.
+Use this step-by-step guide to understand and implement the most practical rental business models from the start of your rental business planning.

-Take a moment to decide a niche in which you want to work in the rental industry.
+Take a moment to decide a niche in what you want to work in the rental industry.
 We have prepared this guide to help you get started with your rental business.

-I’m pretty confident that you would want to plan your financials well in advance to survive the early struggle days of your startup.
+I’m pretty confident that you would want to plan your financials well in advance to float through the early days of your startup struggle.

 The rental business models listed in this article help you understand how your business begins to generate revenue.
 Looking to start a business, decide what type of model will support your rental startup goals and take the time to incorporate the design into your business plan and market research.